 - Soft toothbrush

-- Solutions with isopropyl alcohol (preferably, 70% alcohol)
+- Isopropyl alcohol (preferably 70% alcohol)

-- Soapy water (for the ear tips only)
+- Warm water (for the ear tips)

 How to Clean AirPods Pro Ear Tips